willmartian/willmartian.com/src/pages/archive/stencil-jamstack-supabase.md

   id: string;
 }
 ```

 ### Rendering a template
 Now we are ready to think about what we need to render to the user:
 - A list of current comments.
 - An input field for adding a new comment.

-- An authentication flow. *(Left as an exercise to the reader, but quite easy with Supabase!)*
-When building Stencil components with multiple moving parts, I find it helpful to separate out semantically-different templates into multiple render functions.
+When building Stencil components with multiple moving parts, I find it helpful to separate out semantically-different templates into multiple render functions or functional components.

 The `renderComment` helper function will be used to render the markup for an individual comment.
 To make sure the comment is accessible, let's write it as an [HTML article element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article) with the [ARIA *comment* role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Comment_role).

 ```tsx
 private renderComment(comment: MyComment) {
   return (